-The course will be run virtually from Aug 29-Sep 3, 2021.
+The course will be run in person from Aug 28-Sep 2, 2022.
 It is designed for PhD students and postdocs in catchment science.
 The course is taught by me, Dr. Chris Soulsby, Dr. Jan Seibert, Dr. Ilja van Meerveld, Dr. David Hannah, Dr. Stefan Krause and Dr. Dorthe Tetzlaff.
 It is co-hosted by the University of Birmingham and the University of Aberdeen, University of Zurich, TU Berlin and the Global Institute for Water Security.

 The Catchment Science Summer School is a 5-day short course that is intended for post-graduate students and post-docs interested in a hands-on catchment science curriculum, focusing on northern catchments, runoff processes and combined hydrometric, isotope/chemical tracer and modeling techniques in catchment hydrology.
 The learning objectives for this short course are to understand:

 - Rainfall-runoff model development, use, and testing

 - Linking field experiments with modeling approaches